 Start by reviewing all of the debt you owe.
 You may find that the debt is time-barred.
-In some instances, the debt might not even be yours — debt collectors have been known to make mistakes, or even scam people.
+In some instances, the debt might not even be yours — debt collectors have been known to make mistakes, or participate in debt consolidation scams.

 2. Contact your creditors

 It can be overwhelming to speak with lenders who are already threatening you, but if you can stomach it, doing so can save you money.
 Ultimately, creditors just want to get repaid.
 If you come to them with a cool head and explain your current financial situation, oftentimes creditors are willing to hear you out and negotiate a deal.